|Dyslexia and Programming|

 Such things are usually easy to notice with spelling and intellisense autoprompting and relatively easy to put right with modern refactoring tools, apart that is from the shame of it all!

 To be serious for a moment many dyslexics are very loath to admit that they have a problem at all and become hostile and or embarrassed at any attempt to notice let alone discuss the problem.
 This unwillingness to even admit that there is a problem is perhaps the only intractable problem!

 Most dyslexic programmers do a good job and may even do a better job for having to battle with their problem – but this isn’t the important point.
 If you know that a particular programming language has a tendency to a particular type of error then you do something to guard against it.
 The same should be true of the programmer’s tendency to make particular types of error.

 When I was first learning to program I kept a notebook of the errors I made and very quickly learned what to look out for.
 Today my errors are much more diverse and subtle for the approach to be of much use but it was helpful in getting the bugs out of me!

 Over time I have also had to admit to the errors caused by my own dyslexia which, no matter how mild I claim it to be, still causes me much embarrassment.

 The good news is that research reveals some interesting things about dyslexia.
 First off it seems to be a real physiological problem and not just an “attitude of mind”.
 This is important because so often children, and programmers, are treated as lazy rather than dyslexic!

-Second it seems to be a perceptual problem rather than a deeper problem in language processing.
+Second it seems, whatever the deeper neurology is about, to be a perceptual problem rather than a deeper problem in language processing.
 Hence dyslexics understand well enough but have I/O problems not IQ problems.